rossbern/covid-simulator/README.md

 * [Experiments.ipynb](https://github.com/rb2540/covid-simulation/blob/main/src/Experiments.ipynb) provides several examples of how the simulation can be used

-## Usage
+## Example
-The code allows for simulations to be run with varying conditions, in order to gain insights and answer important questions about the virus.
-For example, we can use the simulation to model the effects of social distancing, or to evaluate different policy decisions.
-The following plots show how shutting down mass transit one week earlier or one week later would have affected transmissions over time:
+The simulation was used to generate the following plots, which show how shutting down mass transit either one week earlier or one week later would have affected transmissions over time:

 ![Transit Decline Timing](https://github.com/rb2540/covid-simulation/blob/main/figures/TransitTimingDeclinesPlots.jpg)